hivesolutions/appier/doc/app.md

         return "Hello World"
 ```

-To start the app you need to do the following:
+To start the app do the following:

 ```python
 HelloApp().serve()